Weather Alert Block

 B.S., West Chester University

 Professor Thompson has served in two governmental tax policy positions.
 First, for a year in the 1970s he was an Attorney-Advisor in the U.S. Treasury’s Tax Legislative Counsel’s Office.
 Second, for a little over a year in the 1990s he was the tax policy advisor, on behalf of the U.S. Treasury Department’s Tax Assistance Office, to the South African Ministry of Finance in Pretoria, South Africa.
-In that role, he assisted with the revision of South Africa’s income tax system.
+In that role, he assisted with the revision of South Africa’s income tax law.

 He has served as (1) a consultant on merger and acquisition issues to the Federal Trade Commission, (2) a professor in residence at the European Commission’s Antitrust Merger Taskforce in Brussels, and (3) an Attorney Fellow in the Office of Mergers and Acquisitions of the Securities and Exchange Commission.
 He has presented tax policy testimony before the U.S. House of Representatives, the U.S. Treasury, and the IRS.